flutter/packages/packages/pigeon/CONTRIBUTING.md

 ## State Diagram

-Pigeon generates a temporary file in it's LaunchIsolate, then launches another isolate that uses dart:mirrors to parse the generated file, creating an AST, then running code generators with that AST.
+Pigeon generates a temporary file in its LaunchIsolate, then launches another isolate that uses dart:mirrors to parse the generated file, creating an AST, then running code generators with that AST.